 How to Calculate?

 We can calculate assets by adding Liabilities and Owner’s Equity.
-To calculate liabilities, we need to subtract the Owner’s Equity from Assets.
+We need to subtract the Owner’s Equity from Assets to calculate liabilities.

 If there is an increase in an asset, it is debited.
 On the other hand, any increase in liability is credited.
 Similarly, any decrease in the asset is credited, and the liability is debited if there is any decrease in it.